 Messenger is now providing a way for businesses to work with multiple developers for building different experiences.
 With this protocol in place, it will be easier for developers to coordinate amongst themselves to control the conversation flow.
 This is not open to the public yet and is only limited to restricted business.

 Facebook is launching Smart Replies for Pages API to respond to the most frequently asked questions, like business hours or directions to your business.
 This will directly fetch the information from the Facebook page and respond to the user via Message.
-Would be very helpful for small businesses who would not be able to create a full-fledged chatbot.
+Would be very helpful for small businesses who would not be able to build a chatbot.

 This was an action-packed F8, especially for Messenger and bots.
 The platform seems to be maturing in providing relevant tools for businesses to utilise Messenger as a platform.